RegardsOss/RegardsOss.github.io/docs/development/services/ingest/overview.md

 ## How to access through UI

-You can follow the **User manuel** to learn about the administrator HMI related functionalities :
+You can follow the **User manuel** to learn about the administrator UI related functionalities :

 - [How to configure **Ingest chains**](../../../user-documentation/4_1-ingest/ingestion-chain-configuration.md).
 - [How to configure global settings](../../../user-documentation/4_1-ingest/settings-ingest.md)